craigtp/PersonalStudy/Books.md

 Rework                                                                                         |
 The Lean Startup                                                                               |
 Accelerate                                                                                     |
-The Goal - A Process of Ongoing Improvement                                                    |
 Enterprise Integration Patterns: Designing.
 Building. and Deploying Messaging Solutions        |
 Patterns Of Enterprise Application Architecture                                                |
 Release It!: Design and Deploy Production-Ready Software 2nd Edition                           |